High alert in J&K as JeM plots revenge strikes, while LeT looks to recruit

 The group, however, indulges more in propaganda activity.
 On the groups, the members speak about the need to increase the resistance in Jammu and Kashmir, especially after the Centre on August 5, 2019, withdrew the special status.

-The group also known as the JK Fighters is very active on the social media.
+The group also known as the JK Fighters is very active on social media.
 During the raid in Sopore, the police arrested Ahtisham Farooq Malik, Shafqat Ali Tagoo, Musaib Hassan Bhat and Nisar Ahmad Ganai.
 A police official who questioned the four said that they were reporting to their handler in Pakistan.
 He goes by the name Andrew Jones and on the group, he operates under the ID of Khan Bilal.
 The group is called as TRF/JK Fighters-The Resistance Front.

 Officials say that the group is used to recruit local youth for terror-related activities, especially in north Kashmir.
 There are messages on the group, which clearly instigate the locals into taking up arms and fighting the Indian forces.